Life Transition Navigation in Nassau County

 What does the Strategy Call involve?

 A focused phone conversation with Dr. Ceruto.
 She maps the neural mechanisms driving your current experience and determines whether her methodology is the right fit.
-The call costs $250 and uses a phone-only format that activates deeper processing by eliminating visual stimuli.
+The call uses a phone-only format that activates deeper processing by eliminating visual stimuli.

 Is this confidential in a community where everyone knows each other?

 Absolutely.
 Confidentiality is structural, not just policy.
-All sessions are conducted by phone — no office visits, no waiting rooms, no parking lot encounters.
+Sessions are conducted primarily by phone — no office visits, no waiting rooms, no parking lot encounters.
 No client information is ever disclosed.
 For Nassau County residents, this level of privacy is essential.

 How long does the process take?